porterschollenberger/startup/README.md

 - **Application elements:** Used a consistent style to make the page elements, cards, buttons, and text.
 - **Application text content:** All the text in the app is consistent in font, style, and placement.
 It also resizes, moves, and disappears as needed.
 - **Application images:** The application has images for all the store items and one for each achievement.
 The store items are AI generated.
 I made sure to maintain a consistent size and made the images circular.
+## React Deliverable
+- **Bundling:** My Application is bundled and transpiled using Vite.
+- **Components:** I made components for my header, navbar, ticker, and footer.
+I also made components for the following pages:
+  - **Home:** The home page can now switch between the login and register screen.
+Upon form submission, the user is brought to the play page, although login has not been fully implemented.
+  - **Play:** The game itself is now playable!
+You can purchase items to earn more and more money.
+The game state is kept track of in the local storage so your progress is kept.
+Though the game is not balanced well, I am still very proud to have this functionality working!
+  - **Leaderboard:** The leaderboard is now filled with dummy data which updates every 30 seconds demonstrating the ability to update information.
+There is also now enough data to navigate to different leaderboard pages.
+  - **Achievements:** This page did not receive many react changes; it mostly got UI adjustments along with the ability to search.
+I also added a progress bar to show progress to total completion.
+- **Router:** The site has been converted to a single page application implementing React Routes to show the main content for each page discussed earlier.
+- **Hooks:** I made excellent use of the useState, useEffect, and useCallback hooks to add dynamic updating information to my site.